genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>    - D) The qvalue function estimates the proportion of genes for which the null hypothesis is true and provides a more conservative estimate.
 A>
 A>
 A>13.
 This exercise and the remaining one are more advanced.
 Create a Monte Carlo Simulation in which you simulate measurements from 8,793 genes for 24 samples, 12 cases and 12 controls.
 The for 100 genes create a difference of 1 between cases and controls.
-You can use this code:
+You can use the code provided below.
+Run this experiment 1,000 times with a Monte Carlo simulation.
+For each instance compute p-values using a t-test and  keep track of the number of false positives and false negatives.
+Compute the false positive rate and false negative rates if we use Bonferroni, q-values from `p.adjust`, and q-values from `qvalue` function.
+Set the seed to 1 for all three simulations.
+What is the false positive rate for Bonferroni?
 A>
 A>
     ```r